rhondusmithwick/CellSociety/Design.md

 * CellSociety.java will hold a GUI and run simulations based on user input
 	* Fields: cellManager, grid, GUI
   * Methods: init, getSimulation, beginSimulation
-* The Simulation will be a base class that all Simulations (Fire, Segregation, ec...) will extend from
+* The Simulation will be a base class that all Simulations (Fire, Segregation, etc...) will extend from
 	* Each simulation subclass will parse its required XML file and sets its properties based on that
   * Each simulation subclass will have methods to change its properties
   * Methods: init, updateCells